cfe-lab/MiCall/HACKING.md

 4. If the Python version is lower than 2.7, then install it:

         sudo apt-get install python2.7

+4. Install pip the Python package manager and the testfixtures package for Python:

+        sudo apt-get install python-pip
+        sudo pip install testfixtures

 5. Install Eclipse, although you might prefer a more recent version from the [Eclipse web site][eclipse]: